 Wet Mortar Bedding method:

-1. If you are laying the stones onto a concrete slab and the stones are 20mm or less in thickness, use a flexible glue to adhere them to the slab.
+- If you are laying crazy pavers with thickness less than or 20 mm onto a concrete slab, use a flexible glue to stick them to the slab.

-2. Dampen the concrete, apply the adhesive, place the mortar mix.
-Also, apply the bonding adhesive to the back of the stone.
+- Dampen the concrete, apply the adhesive, place the mortar mix.
+Also, apply the bonding adhesive to the back of the stone for better sealing.

-3. Place the stone in place and gently tap with a rubber mallet which avoids making marks on stones.
+- Place the stone in place and gently tap with a rubber mallet.
+This tool will avoid any marks on the stones.
 Tapping ensures there are no air bubbles trapped beneath the stone as they cause the adhesive to weaken with time.

-6. Remove excess material from the surface with a clean sponge and water.
-This will avoid staining the stones and avert any mess.
+- Remove excess material from the surface with a clean sponge and water.
+This will avoid staining the stones and clean any mess.

 Adhesive Bedding method:

-3. Prepare a uniform layer of adhesive at least 8-10mm thick and butter the back of the stone.
+- Prepare a uniform layer of adhesive, around 8-10mm thick and spread it on the back of the stone.
 Always clean the stone before applying the adhesive.

 Grouting